FlameKat53/Twister-OS-Patcher/README.md

 # Support
 If you have any problems, make a issue in this repository or go to the Pi Labs discord to connect with us at https://discord.gg/ttxhYrX

+# Demostration
+This patcher has been featured in the following places:

 # Credits
-FlameKat53: install.sh and updater.desktop files.
+FlameKat53: update.sh and updater.desktop files<br>
-@MobileGamesMotionYT#7199 on Discord: install.sh and light icon
+MobileGamesMotionYT#7199 on Discord: Install.sh and README
-Grayduck: dark icon
+Grayduck: Icons and checkversion.sh script
+Aquarirus on Discord: Landscape title art
+Phoenixbyrd on Disocrd: Uploading files for us to the website.

 # To-do
-- [ ] Automatically update in order from current release to latest release
+- [x] Automatically update in order from current release to latest release
 - [ ] Get program installed by default onto TwisterOS